Beo-Coder/muehki-gds1porsche/READMEhardware.md

 6. [Dimensions](#dimensions)

 # Intro
-This Readme file focuses on the hardware of Porsche Mühk.
+This Readme file focuses on the hardware of Porsche Mü(h)k.

 # Overview
 The main part is the Raspberry Pi Pico MCU.
 All the configuration data is stored on an external (64 Kb) EEPROM, so that the MCU can be exchanged and used for other projects.
-A 8-channel 12-bit ADC is used to interface up to 8 analog sensors.
+An 8-channel 12-bit ADC is used to interface up to eight analog sensors.
-An 8:1 analog multiplexer is used to further reduce the used pins of the Pico for the up to 24 digital inputs.
+An 8:1 analog multiplexer is used to further reduce the used pins of the Pico for up to 24 digital inputs.
 The board has connections for a rotary encoder (with button) and an I2C LCD.
 The board also has an area and connections to add an extra shield that can add various functions.
-All buses (SPI, I2C, UART) are routed out, for easy debugging and/or add-ons/modifications.
+All buses (SPI, I2C, UART) are routed out for easy debugging and/or add-ons/modifications.
 It has two LEDs for debug purposes.
 There is a 8x3 button matrix, with n-key rollover.
 So each combination of buttons can be pressed and there is no ghosting.